mvdan/gofumpt/README.md

 The tool is a modified fork of `gofmt`, so it can be used as a drop-in replacement.
 Running `gofmt` after `gofumpt` should be a no-op.

-A drop-in replacement for `goimports` is also available:

-	GO111MODULE=on go get mvdan.cc/gofumpt/gofumports

 Most of the Go source files in this repository belong to the Go project.
 The added formatting rules are in the `format` package.